Final application deadline approaching! Submit your application before September 2nd, 2019.

 You will need to complete the University of London application form and meet the eligibility criteria stated above.
 Once you have received an offer to study on the programme (whether through the standard entry route or the performance based admissions route), you will then complete the registration process by selecting the relevant modules and paying for them.
-Once you have paid, you will then have access to the degree home on the Coursera platform.
+Once you have paid, you will be registered on the programme.
+Once available, you will be given access to the degree on the Coursera site and to an orientation module ahead of the study session.
 The teaching session will start in April and October of each year.
-Shortly after you have paid you will have approximately 2 weeks to look through the orientation module to help you navigate around the platform and to read through resources to help you make the most of your studies.

 The University of London offers over 100 programmes to students in over 180 countries online or through distance learning.
 Our alumni have gone on to study Masters at top universities globally as well as to senior roles within leading global multinational companies and governments around the world.
 Employers value skills developed by our alumni, such as self motivation, organisation and the dedication and commitment to achieve results.

 Yes, graduates earn a Bachelor of Science (BSc) from the University of London.
 Your certificate will show the award you have obtained.
 It will also show that the awarding body is the University of London with academic direction provided by Goldsmiths University of London.